WIPACrepo/file-catalog-indexer/README.md

 ### As an Imported Package
 #### `from indexer.index import index`
 - The flagship indexing function
-- Find files rooted at given path(s), compute their metadata, and upload it to File Catalog.
+- Find files rooted at given path(s), compute their metadata, and upload it to File Catalog
-- Configurable for multi-processing, multi-threading, recursive file-traversing
+- Configurable for multi-processing (default: 1 process) and recursive file-traversing (default: on)
+- Internally communicates asynchronously with File Catalog
 - Note: Symbolic links are never followed.
 - Note: `index()` runs the current event loop (`asyncio.get_event_loop().run_until_complete()`)
 - Ex: